chemlab/chemlab/docs/index.rst

   Even if python is known to be slow every effort should be made to make chemlab 'fast enough', by using effectively numpy arrays and efficient data structures.
-When everything else fails we can still write the hard bits in C.
+When everything else fails we can still write the hard bits in C with the help of cython.

 Current Status (pre 0.1)
 ------------------------